alvinxhan/PhyCLIP/README.md

 PhyCLIP currently supports two ILP solvers.
 You can choose either **_ONE_** to install depending on your access to these solvers:

 1. **Gurobi** optimizer (http://www.gurobi.com/) is a commercial linear and quadratic programming solver with FREE licenses available for academic users.
-2. **GLPK** (GNU Linear Programming Kit, https://www.gnu.org/software/glpk/) is a free and open-source package intended for solving large-scale linear programming, mixed integer programming, and other related problems.
+2. **GLPK** (GNU Linear Programming Kit, http://www.gnu.org/software/glpk/) is a free and open-source package intended for solving large-scale linear programming, mixed integer programming, and other related problems.

 If you are a university user (i.e. you have internet access from a recognized academic domain, e.g. '.edu' addresss), we highly reccomend running PhyCLIP with the Gurobi solver.
-While GLPK is free under the GNU General Public License, it performs poorly in terms of both speed and solvability (GLPK version 4.65 solved only 2 of the 87 standard test-set mixed-integer programming models whereas Gurobi is the fastest solver for all 87 benchmark problems, see http://plato.asu.edu/ftp/milpc.html).
+GLPK performs poorly in terms of both speed and solvability (GLPK version 4.65 solved only 2 of the 87 standard test-set mixed-integer programming models whereas Gurobi is the fastest solver for all 87 benchmark problems, see http://plato.asu.edu/ftp/milpc.html).

+Furthermore, as with any other linear programming problems, it is possible to obtain multiple optimal solutions.
+Currently, GLPK can only return ONE solution that is guaranteed to be the global optimal if and only if the feasible region is convex and bounded.
+However, this may not always be the case.
+Gurobi, on the other hand, generates a solution pool which may include > 1 optimal solution.

 #### Gurobi
 The easiest way to install Gurobi is via the Anaconda platform:

 1. Make sure you have Anaconda for Python 2.7 installed (see above).

-2. Install the Gurobi package via conda: ```$ conda install gurobi```
+2. Install the Gurobi package via conda:```$ conda install gurobi```

 3. You need to install a Gurobi licence next.
 Visit http://www.gurobi.com/registration/academic-license-reg to register for a free Gurobi account.
-Follow the instructions in the verification email from Gurobi to set your password and login to your Gurobi account via https://www.gurobi.com/login.
+Follow the instructions in the verification email from Gurobi to set your password and login to your Gurobi account via http://www.gurobi.com/login.

-4. You can now access https://user.gurobi.com/download/licenses/free-academic to request for a free academic license.
+4. You can now access http://user.gurobi.com/download/licenses/free-academic to request for a free academic license.
+Once requested, you will be brought to the License Detail webpage.

 5. To install the license:  ```$ grbgetkey XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` where ```XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` is your unique license key shown in the License Detail webpage.
 Note that an active internet connection from a recognized academic domain (e.g. '.edu' addresss) is required for this step.